Promoting a work environment free of harassment, exploitation and abuse

 MSF always respects the victim’s decision to bring – or not – a matter to justice.
 In the event of sexual abuse against minors, MSF’s policy is to report the case to judiciary authorities depending on the child’s best interests and availability of such procedures.

-In 2023, over 69,000 individuals worked for the MSF movement worldwide.
-During that year, we saw a total of 823 complaints about abuse or inappropriate behaviour made across the MSF movement.
-Of these, 714 were related to our medical and humanitarian projects, and 109 related to our international headquarter offices.
-Of those complaints, after investigation, 300 were confirmed to be cases of abuse or inappropriate behaviour, with some complaints still being investigated at the end of 2023.
+In 2024, 67,077 individuals worked for MSF worldwide.
+During the year, we saw a total of 945 complaints about abuse or inappropriate behaviour made across the MSF movement.
+Of these, 864 were related to our medical and humanitarian projects, and 81 related to our international headquarter offices.
+Of those complaints, after investigation, 345 were confirmed to be cases of abuse or inappropriate behaviour, with some complaints still being investigated at the end of 2024.
 The paragraphs below break down data from project and headquarters cases separately, as they are not necessarily comparable in terms of legal and reporting processes.

-The overall number of complaints received related to our medical and humanitarian projects increased by 18 per cent in 2023 (714 complaints), compared to 2022 (606 complaints).
-Complaints received in our international headquarter offices in 2023 (109 complaints) increased by 22 per cent compared to 2022 (89 complaints).
-MSF remains concerned about under-reporting of abuse and inappropriate behaviour given the breadth of our activities and the reach of our operational footprint – especially from patients, their caregivers, and from community members in the areas where we work.
+The overall number of complaints received related to our medical and humanitarian projects increased by 21 per cent in 2024 (864 complaints), compared to 2023 (714 complaints).
+Complaints received in our international headquarter offices in 2024 (81 complaints) decreased 9 per cent compared to 2023 (109 complaints).
+Given the breadth of our activities and the reach of our operational footprint, we remain concerned about underreporting of abuse and inappropriate behaviour, especially from patients, their caregivers, and from community members in the areas where we work.

-- Around 89 per cent of MSF staff (69,100 people in total) in 2023 were working in MSF’s projects.
-A total of 714 complaints were made about the behaviour of staff in these projects, up from 606 in 2022.
+- Around 89 per cent of MSF staff (60,580 people in total) in 2024 were working in MSF projects.
+A total of 864 complaints were made about the behaviour of staff in these projects, up from 714 in 2023.

-- This includes 187 cases which were confirmed as abuse, compared to 121 confirmed cases of abuse in 2022 (this includes different forms of abuse: sexual exploitation, abuse and harassment [SEAH]; abuse of power; harassment and bullying; discrimination; exploitation; aggression; abuse of the case management process – including retaliation, false reporting, interference in a case, and breach of confidentiality).
+- Of those 308 confirmed cases, 256 cases were confirmed as abuse, compared to 187 confirmed cases of abuse in 2023 (this includes different forms of abuse: sexual exploitation, abuse and harassment [SEAH]; abuse of power; harassment and bullying; discrimination; exploitation; aggression; and abuse of the case management process – including retaliation, false reporting, interference in a case, and breach of confidentiality).

-- A total of 85 staff members were dismissed for different types of abuse in 2023 (52 dismissals in 2022).
-Depending on the severity of the case, other types of sanctions were also issued, including but not limited to suspension, demotion, formal written warning, or mandatory training.
+- A total of 83 staff members were dismissed for different types of abuse in 2024 (85 dismissals in 2023).
+Depending on the severity of the case, other types of sanctions were also issued, including, but not limited to, suspension, demotion, formal written warning, or mandatory training.

-- Of the 187 confirmed cases of abuse, 85 were cases of SEAH, compared to 67 in 2022.
-Forty-five (45) staff were dismissed based on the findings of investigations related to those SEAH cases in 2023 (35 in 2022), noting that behaviour like sexual harassment covers a range of behaviour.
+- Of the 256 confirmed cases of abuse, 126 were cases of SEAH, compared to 85 in 2023.
+Fifty-nine (59) staff were dismissed based on the findings of investigations related to those SEAH cases in 2023 (45 in 2023), noting that behaviour like sexual harassment covers a range of behaviour.

-- There were also 77 cases of inappropriate behaviour found (83 in 2022).
+- There were also 52 cases of inappropriate behaviour confirmed (77 in 2023).
 Inappropriate behaviour means behaviour which does not amount to the forms of abuse outlined above, but which are not in line with MSF’s behavioural standards.
 This includes, but is not limited to, mismanagement of people; inappropriate relationships; inappropriate behaviour not in line with societal standards or affecting team cohesion; inappropriate communication; and substance (mis)use.

-We have continued to see some increases in the number of complaints submitted by previously under-represented groups, like locally hired staff, though there is still much room for improvement, especially with patients and community members.
+We have continued to see some increases in the number of complaints submitted by previously underrepresented groups, such as locally hired staff.
+However, there is still much room for improvement, especially with patients and community members.

-The total number of complaints submitted by patients and their caregivers was 33 in 2023, and 36 from community members (which may also include patients and others in the community whom MSF staff encounter) for a total of 69 (67 in 2022).
-There were also 24 complaints submitted by “other” external parties – a category which includes suppliers, media, other organisations, partners, ex-MSF staff, non-MSF contracted staff.
+The total number of complaints submitted by patients and their caregivers was 45 in 2024, and 35 from community members (which may also include patients and others in the community whom MSF staff encounter) for a total of 80 (69 in 2023).
+There were also 40 complaints submitted by “other” external parties – a category which includes suppliers, media, other organisations, partners, ex-MSF staff, and non-MSF contracted staff.

-In reviewing all complaints from both MSF staff and individuals outside of the organisation, there have been a relatively low number of complaints made about discrimination – despite ongoing movement-wide efforts to address it.
-A total of 45 complaints relating to discrimination were received in 2023, up slightly on the total of 40 in 2022.
-This suggests that continued and sustained efforts are needed on diversity and inclusion, to ensure people affected by acts of discrimination in any form, report it.
+In reviewing all complaints from both MSF staff and individuals outside of the organisation, there has been an increase in complaints made about discrimination.
+A total of 75 complaints relating to discrimination were received in 2024, up from 45 in 2023.
+While more people are coming forward to raise complaints about discrimination, there is still a need for continued and sustained efforts on diversity and inclusion, and to ensure people affected by acts of discrimination in any form report it.

 Complaints from our offices worldwide

 Since 2020, MSF has also compiled complaints from our offices around the world, in addition to the data gathered from our medical projects.
-Eleven per cent of the total MSF workforce is based in these international offices.
+Eleven per cent of the total MSF workforce is based in these international offices (7,505 people).

-While efforts have been made to standardise reporting, this data relates to many different legal and human resource processes, and so may not yet be fully harmonised.
+While efforts have been made to standardise reporting, this data relates to many different legal and human resource processes around the world, and so may not yet be fully harmonised.

-- There were 34 cases related to abuse and 21 to inappropriate behaviour.[1]
-This compares to 38 confirmed cases of abuse and 30 of inappropriate behaviour in 2022.
+- There were 35 cases related to abuse and 19 to inappropriate behaviour.
+(Note: some cases were found to have elements of both abuse and inappropriate behaviour, so totals may not match).
+This compares to 34 confirmed cases of abuse and 21 of inappropriate behaviour in 2023.

-- Overall, 13 staff members were sanctioned (ranging from coaching to verbal or written warnings) and 15 staff members were dismissed for abuse in 2023.
+- Overall, 16 staff members were sanctioned (ranging from coaching to verbal or written warnings), and 12 staff members were dismissed for abuse in 2024.

-Achieving and maintaining a work environment free from abuse and harassment is an ongoing endeavour, for which we are all responsible.
-We also commit ourselves to do no harm to people with whom we work and to be accountable to them.
+Achieving and maintaining work and care spaces free from abuse and harassment is an ongoing endeavour, for which we are all responsible.
+We also commit ourselves to do no harm to vulnerable people we are striving to help.

-We continue to urge staff, patients, or anyone else who comes into contact with MSF, to report any incidents of abuse or inappropriate behaviour.
+We continue to urge staff, patients, or anyone else who comes into contact with MSF, to report any incidents of abuse or inappropriate behaviour which they come across.